konturio/geocint-runner/DOCUMENTATION.md

 ### First run

-To automatically start the pipeline, set the preferred time in the crontab installation.
+To automatically start the full pipeline, set the preferred time in the crontab installation.
 For example, to run pipeline at 12:34 set
 34 12 * * * /bin/bash /home/gis/geocint-runner/start_geocint.sh > /home/gis/geocint/log.txt